MoatLab/FEMU/meson/docs/markdown/Reference-tables.md

 | LDFLAGS     | The linker flags, used for all languages |

-N.B. these settings are specified per machine, and so the environment varibles actually come in pairs.
+N.B. these settings are specified per machine, and so the environment variables actually come in pairs.
 See the [environment variables per machine](#Environment-variables-per-machine) section for details.

 ## Function Attributes